On the k-Independence Required by Linear Probing and Minwise Independence: Multiply-Shift hashing

-We refer to this as the {\em basic multiply-shift scheme}.
-If $\ell\in\{8,16,32,64\}$, the mod-operation is performed automatically as discarded overflow.
-The $\div$ operation is just a right shift by $s=\ell-\ell_{out}$, so in C we get the simple code \texttt{(}$a$\texttt{*}$x$\texttt{)>>}$s$ and the cost is dominated by a single multiplication.
+We refer to the scheme in \req{eq:mult-shift} as the {\em basic multiply-shift scheme}.
+The mod-operation is easy, as we just have to discard overflowing bits.
+If $\ell\in\{8,16,32,64\}$, this is done automatically in a programming language like C \cite{KR88}.
+The division with rounding is just a right shift by $s=\ell-\ell_{out}$, so in C we get the simple code \texttt{(}$a$\texttt{*}$x$\texttt{)>>}$s$ and the cost is dominated by a single multiplication.
 For the plain universal hashing in \cite{dietzfel97closest}, it suffices that $\ell\geq\ell_{in}$ but then the multiplier $a$ should be odd.
 For 2-independent hashing as in \cite{dietzfel96universal}, we need $\ell\geq \ell_{in}+\ell_{out}-1$.
-Also we need to add a random number $b$, but as we shall discuss in the end, these details have no essential impact on the derivation below.
+Also we need to add a random number $b$, but as we shall discuss in the end, these details have no essential impact on our analysis.
+However, our lower bounds for linear probing do assume that the last shift takes out at least one bit, hence that

+It is instructive to compare \req{eq:mult-shift} with the corresponding classic scheme $((ax+b) \bmod p)\bmod 2^{\ell_{out}}$ for some large enough prime $p$.
+For this classic scheme, \cite{pagh07linprobe} already proved an $\Omega(\log n)$ lower bound on the average insertion time but with a different bad instance.
+The first mod-operation in the classic scheme is with a prime instead of the power of two \req{eq:mult-shift}.
+The second mod-operation in the classic scheme limits the range to $\ell_{out}$-bit integers by saving the $\ell_{out}$ least significant bits whereas the corresponding division in \req{eq:mult-shift} saves the $\ell_{out}$ most significant bits.
+These differences both lead to a quite different mathematical analysis.

-Our basic bad example will be where the keys form the interval $[n]=\{0,...,n-1\}$.
+As mentioned, our basic bad example will be where the keys form the interval $[n]$.
 However, the problem will not go away if this interval is shifted or not totally full, or replaced by an arithmetic progression.